xilution/xilution-graphql-backend-example/README.md

 The following instructions are enabled via a large suite of scripts found in the [scripts](./scripts) folder of this repo.
 You can see the changes made to your account via the scripts through our product portals.
-You'll authenticate to the portals with your Xilution account username and password.
+You'll authenticate to the portals with your Xilution Account username and password.

 | Portal   | Prod                                                      | Test                                                      |
 |----------|-----------------------------------------------------------|-----------------------------------------------------------|